Tyrrrz/YoutubeExplode/ReadMe.md

 [![NuGet](https://img.shields.io/nuget/v/YoutubeExplode.svg)](https://nuget.org/packages/YoutubeExplode)
 [![NuGet](https://img.shields.io/nuget/dt/YoutubeExplode.svg)](https://nuget.org/packages/YoutubeExplode)

-YoutubeExplode is a library that provides an interface to query metadata of Youtube videos, playlists and channels, as well as to resolve and download video streams and closed caption tracks.
+YoutubeExplode is a library that provides an interface to query metadata of YouTube videos, playlists and channels, as well as to resolve and download video streams and closed caption tracks.
 Behind a layer of abstraction, the library parses raw page content and uses reverse-engineered AJAX requests to retrieve information.
 As it doesn't use the official API, there's also no need for an API key and there are no usage quotas.

 ## Screenshots